 - Information we collect automatically:

-Employees use the university’s WebAuth system in order to gain access to our site.
-WebAuth will send your SUNet ID, name, email address, phone number, university employee ID, university affiliation, and organization unit and department to us automatically.
+Employees use the university’s Shibboleth system in order to gain access to our site.
+Shibboleth will send your SUNet ID, name, email address, phone number, university employee ID, university affiliation, organization unit and department to us automatically.

 - HTTP Referrer

 We may collect non-personal identification information about you whenever you interact with the BeWell website.
-Non-personal information may include the browser name, the type of computer, and technical information about your means of connection to our website, such as the operating system and the internet service providers utilized and other similar information.
+Non-personal information may include the browser name, the type of computer and technical information about your means of connection to our website, such as the operating system, the internet service providers utilized and other similar information.